Daniel's Den: 60's Teen Club

 There were many other long-forgotten bands that graced the stage at Daniel’s Den.
 Just a partial list from a few surviving band schedules include The Plagues, The Yorkshires, The Chosen Few, The Blues Company, The Paupers, The Zoo, Bed Of Roses, The Shepherds, The Back Door, The Tempests, The Loose Ends, The Prodigal Sons, The Lovelorns, The Karavans, The Morgues, The Pawns, Hilda Matilda and the Potato Pickers, The Barons, The Us, The Knightsmen, Band X, The Rainmakers, E.J. & The Echos, The Friars, The Merseyside Sound, The Prime Movers, and even some all-girl bands like The Debutantes and The Coquettes.

-Shepherd & The Flock, a young Bay City band, earned their first gig at Daniel’s Den as a result of winning the Roll-Air Battle of the Bands competition the previous summer.
+Shepherd & The Flock, a young Bay City band, earned their first gig at Daniel’s Den after winning a Roll-Air Battle of the Bands competition the previous summer.
 Located on State Park Drive in Bay City, the outdoor venue’s band competitions were sponsored by WKNX-AM and were presented by two of the station’s deejays, Bob Dyer and Dick Fabian.
 Besides the glory of winning the prestigious event, WKNX also set up some gigs for the winning band, one of which was a performance as an opening act at the Y A-G-Go, a rival teen dance club that operated at the Saginaw Y.M.C.A. and was hosted by Dyer and Fabian.

 John Hebert, Shepherd & The Flock’s 14-year-old guitarist, was too young to attend shows at Daniel’s Den prior to getting the chance to perform there with his band.
 He remembers that the building had a lobby with a snack bar, but all of the theatre seats had been removed so that teens had room to dance and socialize.
 The bands played on an elevated stage at the end of the building where the movies used to be projected.
 The stage was also equipped with large curtains that would open when the groups were introduced and close at the end of each set.
 Those that went there also remember the Den’s pool tables and the bathrooms located upstairs, not to mention the steady stream of girls primping in front of the mirrors for the boys down below.